Evaluation of Nutritional Assessment Quality and Rate of Referral to a Dietitian in Shariati Hospital, Tehran, Iran: A Clinical Audit

-Background: Malnutrition is an acute or chronic nutritional status resulting from an imbalance in the intake that is associated with over-nutrition and inadequate intake, leading to changes in the composition or reduced function of the body.
-Bio-social conditions, and acute and chronic diseases are the most important factors affecting nutrition and can cause malnutrition.
-It has suggested that awareness about the prevalence and severity of malnutrition in hospitalized patients can be used by managers to understand the causes, health care systems requirements and health plans.
+Background: Malnutrition is an acute or a chronic condition resulting from an imbalance in the intake, both in the form of undernutrition and over nutrition, leading to changes in the composition or reduced function of the body.
+Bio-social conditions and acute or chronic diseases are the most important factors affecting nutrition.
+It has been suggested that awareness of the prevalence and severity of malnutrition in hospitalized patients can be used by managers to understand the causes, health care system requirements, and health plans.

-Methods: Medical records of 483 patients from 11 different wards was assessed to evaluate the rate of nutritional assessment form fill out and referral to nutrition experts by physicians.
-This study consisted of two stages.
-Patients were evaluated in term of initial nutritional assessment and accuracy of malnutrition screening forms completion, respectively.
+Methods: Medical records of 483 patients from 11 different wards of Shariati general hospital were assessed to evaluate the quality of nutritional assessment and the rate of referral to nutrition experts by physicians.
+This study consisted of two phases: evaluation of initial nutritional assessment and assessing the accuracy of malnutrition screening forms completion.

-Results: Our study showed no initial nutritional assessment for 34% of the patient in the first phase.
-Assessment of the accuracy of malnutrition screening items completion showed that there is considerable error in report of BMI (66%), weight loss (51%), appetite loss (50%) and severity of patient’s situation (39%).
-Also, the rate of referral to nutritionist was zero and one percent in first and second phase of the study, respectively.
+Results: Our study showed no initial nutritional assessment for 34% of the patients.
+Assessment of the accuracy of malnutrition screening showed that there was a considerable error in the reporting of BMI (66%), weight loss (51%), appetite loss (50%), and severity of the patient’s situation (39%).
+Also, the rate of referral to a nutritionist was 0% and 1% in the first and second phases of the study, respectively.

-Conclusion: Present study showed that the rate of nutritional screening and subsequently referral to nutrition expert for professional nutritional assessment is negligible in Shariati hospital Tehran-Iran.
+Conclusion: The present study showed that the quality of nutritional screening and subsequent referral to nutrition experts for professional nutritional assessment is negligible in Shariati hospital, Tehran, Iran.

 3. Stratton RJ, Hackston A, Longmore D, Dixon R, Price S, Stroud M, et al. Malnutrition in hospital outpatients and inpatients: prevalence, concurrent validity and ease of use of the ‘malnutrition universal screening tool’(‘MUST’) for adults.
-British Journal of Nutrition.
+Br J Nutr.
 2004;92(5):799-808.

 4. Pirlich M, Schütz T, Kemps M, Luhman N, Minko N, Lübke HJ, et al. Social risk factors for hospital malnutrition.
 Nutrition.
 2005;21(3):295-300.

 10. Barker LA, Gout BS, Crowe TC.
 Hospital malnutrition: prevalence, identification and impact on patients and the healthcare system.
-International journal of environmental research and public health.
+Int J Environ Res Public Health.
 2011;8(2):514-27.

 12. Somanchi M, Tao X, Mullin GE.
 The facilitated early enteral and dietary management effectiveness trial in hospitalized patients with malnutrition.
-Journal of Parenteral and Enteral Nutrition.
+JPEN J Parenter Enteral Nutr.
 2011;35(2):209-16.

 13. Dinmohammadi M, Purmemary M. Nutrition markers in under-hemodialysis patients in Zanjan Shahid Beheshti Hospital.
 2002.